edubotics-ai/edubotics-app/README.md

 ## Overview

-This repository contains an LLM-powered chatbot designed for the [DS701: Tools for Data Science](https://tools4ds.github.io/fa2024/) course at Boston University.
+This repository contains an LLM-based chatbot designed for the [DS701: Tools for Data Science](https://tools4ds.github.io/fa2024/) course at Boston University.
 The chatbot serves as an interactive learning assistant, helping students with course-related queries, explanations of concepts, and guidance on data science tools.
+It is powered by [edubotics-core](https://github.com/edubotics-ai/edubotics-core) a package of modules for data loading, vector store creation and management.

+The chatbot will be available on HuggingFace Spaces soon.
+Lecture slides are available [here].

 ## Features